 Sweet, firm, flavorful, yellow freestone nectarine with beautiful red skin.
 Best self-fruitful miniature nectarine.
 Ripens mid June to early July.
 Strong, vigorous tree to 6 ft.
 400 hrs. or less.
 Self-fruitful.
 Pat.
 No. 6283 (Zaiger).
 Available on: Lov.

 Southern Belle Dwarf Nectarine

 Genetic dwarf to 5' tall.
 Very large, yellow fleshed freestone.
 Very productive nectarine.
 Blooms very early.
 Ripens in early August.
+Not suitable for cold winter areas.
 300 chill hours.
 Self-fruitful.
 Available on Lovell.

 Black Jack Fig

 Large, long, purple fig with strawberry colored flesh is juicy with sweet flavor.
 Tree is a natural dwarf; easily kept under 6-8 ft.
 Very heavy producer.
 Ripens Aug. to Oct.
 100 hrs.
 NOTE: Due to their sensitivity, figs are NOT guaranteed.